syncfusion-content/blazor-docs/blazor/getting-started/blazor-core-hosted-cli.md

 To add theme to the app, Add `Syncfusion.Blazor.Themes` NuGet package to the application using the following command in the command prompt (Windows) or terminal (Linux and macOS) to install the NuGet package.

-> If you are using [Syncfusion.Blazor](https://www.nuget.org/packages/Syncfusion.Blazor/) single NuGet, you don't have to refer [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/) NuGet.
+N> If you are using [Syncfusion.Blazor](https://www.nuget.org/packages/Syncfusion.Blazor/) single NuGet, you don't have to refer [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/) NuGet.
 Since style sheets already inside the assets of `Syncfusion.Blazor` NuGet.

 {% tabs %}
 {% highlight c# tabtitle=".NET CLI" %}